 Exploring Porto, Portugal

 We arrived back to the Viking Osfrid for lunch.
 Guests can join a few different optional tours at this time.
 Or, you can take a shuttle back to Porto’s main shopping district.
 We chose the shuttle back to Porto and spent the afternoon exploring Porto at our own pace.

-We walked across the infamous Dom Luís I Bridge and took hundreds of photos of this incredible city (more on that in an upcoming blog post).
+Our self-guided walking tour began at the infamous Dom Luís I Bridge, where we took hundreds of photos of this incredible city (more on that here).

 We wandered around the city for about 3 hours and made our way back to the ship by 6:00 PM.
 The city is quite hilly, so we definitely got our exercise.
 We enjoyed dinner on the boat at 7:00 PM.

 Views of Porto from the top of the Dom Luís I Bridge, an iron bridge built in 1886.
 One of the key people involved in its design was Gustave Eiffel, the same man who designed the world-famous Eiffel Tower.